Dvaita Vedanta: Philosophy

+Brahman is Vishnu, He is Supreme, abode of auspicious attributes, free from blemishes, and Infinite in every sense of the term.
+There is no gradation of Brahman into Saguna and Nirguna; Nirguna is understood as being free from all kinds of imperfections and is itself a guna (attribute) of the Supreme.

+Jivas

+The jivas are eternal and infinite in number.
+Therefore, for the jivas, Creation is the obtainment of visheshas- the bodies in successive births.

-Dvaita Vedanta acknowledges two principles; however, it holds one of them (the sentient) as being eternally dependent on the other.
-The individual souls (jiva) are depicted as reflections, images or shadows of the divine, but never in any way (even after moksha, or liberation) identical with the divine.
+The individual souls (jiva) are depicted as reflections, images or shadows of the divine (bimba-pratibimba), but never in any way (even after moksha, or liberation) identical with the divine.
 Being a reflection of God, each jiva has a nature with some characteristics (truth, conscious, bliss) of God in varying degree which is under the influence of karma in bondage and expands to its distinct full intrinsic capacity in moksha.
 Liberated jivas do not attain equality with Brahman and also are not equal to each other.

-Moksha (liberation) therefore is described as the realization that all finite reality is essentially dependent on the Supreme.
-God is believed to have shown the way to attain moksha through several avatars.
-Bhakti Yoga is an essential part of Dvaita Vedanta.
-By devotion to God and God's grace, jiva attains moksha.
-However, bad karma results in condemnation from God.
+Jivas are qualitatively different from each other and have an intrinsic svabhava- nature that impels them into karma, good or evil.